mihirsamdarshi/ssh-test/README.md

 ### To Enable SSH Login (On Mac)

-First, go to System Preferences > Sharing and enable Remote Login.
+First, go to Settings > General > Sharing and enable Remote Login.
 You may need to restart your computer.

 To create an SSH key and add it to your `authorized_keys` file, run the following commands: